UniStuttgart-VISUS/megamol/plugins/gui/README.md

 * Add a new `ParamType` for new widget group in `core/include/mmcore/param/AbstractParamPresentation.h`.
 * Add a new `Presentation` for new widget group in `core/include/mmcore/param/AbstractParamPresentation.h` and add a human readable name to the `presentation_name_map` in the ctor.
 * Add a new case for the `ParamType`  in `AbstractParamPresentation::InitPresentation()` and add the new `Presentation` to its `compatible` presentation.
-* Add a new function implementing the new group widget in `local` and/or `global` scope to the class `ParameterGroups`.
-The function must have the following signature:
+* Add a new function implementing the new group widget in `LOCAL` and/or `GLOBAL` scope to the class `ParameterGroups`.
-    `void group_widget_<NEW_WIDGET_NAME>(ParamPtrVectorType& params, param::AbstractParamPresentation::Presentation presentation)`
+The function should be named like: `void draw_group_widget_<NEW_WIDGET_NAME>(...)`.
+See existing functions for the required signature.
+* Add a new function checking for the expected and required parameters.
+The function should be named like: `bool check_group_widget_<NEW_WIDGET_NAME>(..)`.
+See existing functions for the required signature.
-* Add a new group widget data set of the type `GroupWidgetData` in the ctor and register above function as callback.
+* Add a new group widget data set of the type `GroupWidgetData` in the ctor and register above functions as callbacks.
-* (WIP: Identification of parameter widget groups.
-Currently by name of namespace and number of parameter types of group.)
+* Identification of parameter widget groups.
+Currently by name of namespace and name and type of expected parameters.

 ### [2] Default GUI State